emetsger/nihms-submission-etl/README.md

 ```

 * `nihmsetl.data.dir` is the path that the CSV files will be read from.
 If a path is not defined, the app will look for a `/data` folder in the folder containing the java app.
+* `nihmsetl.loader.cachepath` designates a path to a file that will be used to store a cache of completed compliant data so that it is not reprocessed.
+Note that this file can be deleted to force a complete recheck of the data.
+If a path is not defined, this will default to a file at `/cache/compliant-cache.data` in the folder containing the java app.
 * `nihmsetl.repository.uri` the URI for the Repository resource in PASS that represents the PMC repository.
 * `nihmsetl.pmcurl.template` is the template URL used to construct the RepositoryCopy.accessUrl.
 The article PMC is passed into this URL.
 * `pass.fedora.baseurl` - Base URL for Fedora